Who Was Johnny Appleseed?

 Vocabulary Enrichment:

-Introduce apple-related vocabulary such as orchard, seedling, grafting, harvest, cider, and specific terms related to apple cultivation.
-Utilize visuals, flashcards, or discussions to reinforce vocabulary.
+Introduce apple- and orchard-related vocabulary such as seedling, grafting, harvest, cider, orchard, and cultivation.
+Use visuals, flashcards, or classroom discussions to reinforce new terms and connect them to real-world contexts.

 Reading and Comprehension:

 Encourage students to write biographical essays, narratives, or reports about Johnny Appleseed.
-They can also describe the process of planting and growing apple trees.
-This exercise nurtures language skills and storytelling abilities.
+They can also describe the process of planting and growing apple trees or create fictional stories inspired by his adventures.
+These activities promote language development while nurturing creativity and storytelling skills.

 Folklore and Legends:

-Explore the folklore and legends surrounding Johnny Appleseed.
-Discuss his life, motivations, and the cultural significance of his contributions.
+Dive into the folklore surrounding Johnny Appleseed.
+Discuss his motivations, his kind and generous nature, and the cultural impact of his work.

 Apple Cultivation: